JaKaspar/pekeUpload/README.md

 ## changes by me (coming soon)
-1. Remove Button
+1. Added Remove Button
-2. Remove Method
+2. Added OnRemove Method
-3. Hide / Show remove Button
+3. Hide / Show remove Button for Successfull Upload and Error Upload
-4. Allow / Deny File swith Same name
-5. Some internal Changes
+4. Some internal Changes
+	- onFileError, onFileSuccess, onFileRemove gets the repsonse from the upload.php
+	- and more

 ## Important (Known Problems)
-1. Bootstrap theme doesn't work very well
+1. Bootstrap theme doesn't work very well (mybe a fault with my css file. you can try it)
 2. Preview has styling issues
-3. Drag and Drop not tested, maybe it make problems

 ==========
 ###### pekeUpload (original version npm)